jmorenobl/claude-conversation-extractor/docs/distribution-summary.md

 # Distribution Summary

-This document provides a quick overview of all the ways to make `claude-conversation-extractor` available system-wide across different platforms.
+This document provides a quick overview of all the ways to make `claude-chat-extractor` available system-wide across different platforms.

 ## 🚀 Quick Start - Choose Your Platform